andreatramacere/adiabatic_exp_radio_gamma_delay/README.md

 For some notebooks you will need to install the uncertainties  package: http://pythonhosted.org/uncertainties/

-### Instructions to run the notebooks
+## Instructions to run the notebooks

 The directory `expansion_tools` hosts some helper modules (no need to install), you just need to have this directory in the same directory where you run the notebooks

-All the notebooks with simulations, display the results of the simulations, but you have to rerun these notebooks, to be able to perform the analysis in the other notebooks.
+All the notebooks with simulations, already display the results of the simulations, but you have to rerun these notebooks, to be able to perform the analysis in the other notebooks.
-To rerun the simulations (hosted in the notebooks with the `*_sim*` string, i.e. the one in items 1,2, and 3), you have to set `run=True` in cells of the notebook where this variable is defined.
+To rerun the simulations (hosted in the notebooks with the `*_sim*` string, i.e. the one in items 1,2,3,4, and 5), you have to set `run=True` in cells of the notebook where this variable is defined.
 You will find a corresponding description in each cell of the simulation notebooks.
-Please, notice that products generated in 2 (`Flare_sim.ipynb`) are necessary to run 3  (`Expansion_sim_exp_vs_no_exp.ipynb`), 4 (`Expansion_sim.ipynb`) and 5 (`Expansion_sim_no_radiative_cooling.ipynb`)
+Please, notice that products generated in 2 (`Flare_sim.ipynb`) are necessary to run 3  (`Expansion_sim_exp_vs_no_exp.ipynb`), 4 (`Expansion_sim.ipynb`) and 5 (`Expansion_sim_no_radiative_cooling.ipynb`).
+Products generated in 6,7,8, and 9, are necessary to run the analysis in 10,11,12,13, and 14.

 It is important to run the notebooks following the sequence as reported below.

-For questions or support, please contact andrea.tramacere[at]gmail.com

 List of the notebooks, and description: